Multi class swimming provides meaningful competition for swimmers with disability.

 Once a swimmer is classified their details are recorded in the National Swimming Classification Master List.
 Swimming Australia publishes this Master List to assist swimmers and meet officials.
 Swimming Australia also issues members with a classification card that shows a swimmer’s eligible classification details.

 All swimmers need to prove they have an eligible classification prior to entering all multi-class events.
-Swimmers must complete the relevant classification process before applying for a classification card.
+Swimmers must complete the relevant classification process before they are eligible to compete as a multi-class swimmer.

 The National Classification Masterlist is the official record of all Australian classified swimmers and is managed by Swimming Australia in agreement with classification system partners.
 Swimming Australia makes public certain classification information to assist athletes, coaches and meet organisers (e.g. swimmer name, state, date of birth, classes and status).